Divide-By-0/ideas-for-projects-people-would-use/README.md

 ## Funding

-If you fully deploy the project publicly, I award free hosting and small cash prizes at $200 per idea ($400 per crypto idea).
-I personally put in $200 (crypto ideas additionally 2x matched by [@smsunarto](https://twitter.com/smsunarto)).
-This is at my discretion so people don't game the system or feel cheated; the point is to build the project for learning and self-satisfaction, not the grant -- the money is mostly just so it can continue to exist :).
+If you fully deploy the project publicly, I award free hosting and small cash prizes at $40 per idea ($80 per crypto idea).
+The crypto ideas are 2x matched by [@smsunarto](https://twitter.com/smsunarto).
+This is at my discretion so people don't game the system or feel cheated; the point is to build the project for learning and self-satisfaction, not the grant -- the money is mostly just so you can pay for a domain and forget about it, so it can continue to exist :).
 I will likely fund any good-faith implementation.
 Reach out to [me](https://twitter.com/yush_g) if you're interested in helping sponsor bounties as well!

 **Total projects built: 17.**